Joeyetinghan/starter-hugo-portfolio-theme/content/poster/1050/index.md

 # projects:
 #   - example
 ---
-We are working with Cornell Engineering Advising to revamp an optimization tool for the matching and scheduling of ENGRG 1050: Engineering Seminar.
+I led a team of undergraduates who work directly with Cornell Engineering Advising to revamp an integer programming-based optimization tool for the matching and scheduling of ENGRG 1050: Engineering Seminar.